SKaramalisho/AutoSync/README.md

 b.
 If you don’t provide parameters, the installer will prompt for the required parameters, then start the deployment.
 c.
 Examples are listed in the "# EXMAPLES:" section (below)

-NOTE: If you select WHITELIST or BLACKLIST, you must update the associated table, before enabling jobs (PrimaryPrincipals_Blacklist or PrimaryPrincipals_Whitelist)
+NOTE: If you select WHITELIST or BLACKLIST, you must update the associated table, before enabling jobs (PrimaryPrincipals_Blacklist or PrimaryPrincipals_Whitelist) You can stage a text file, to insert a list of logins, and apply them with the $InputFile parameter.

-Once updated, and ready to enable, rerun the script with -Action “Enable”
+Once updated, and ready to enable, rerun the script with -Action “Enable” This can be circumvented with the $SkipEnablementSafetyCheck (great caution is needed here, as logins will begin to sync immediately, and may lead to unintentional changes on secondary replicas).

 # Validation and Testing